 Dr. Viehman was born and raised in Wilmington, DE.
 He attended and graduated magna cum laude from the University of Delaware.
 He attended medical school at Jefferson Medical College in Philadelphia, Pennsylvania graduating number one in his class.
 He completed an Internship in Internal Medicine at the Hospital of the University of Pennsylvania in Philadelphia, and a dermatology residency at Duke University Medical Center, where he was chief resident.
 Dr. Viehman completed his fellowship in skin cancer surgery also at Duke.
 Dr. Viehman co-founded the Cary Skin Center in Cary, North Carolina, and worked there 1998-2008.
 He is now in solo private practice at Sea Coast Skin Surgery in Wilmington, NC.
 Dr. Viehman has lectured nationally on dermatologic surgery and authored several published scientific research articles.
 He has multiple interests, including, running, cross-fit training, and missionary work for orphans in Ukraine with New Life Ministries." - goodreads

 If you have unsaved friends, especially of the highly gifted or intelligent type, The God Diagnosis will be a great challenge to their reasoning!
-The good doctor has already done all the legwork for them (for you).
+The good doctor has already done all the legwork for them, and for you.
 He's investigated.
 He's reasoned.
 He's made a diagnosis of God, the Bible, the truth, Christianity, and he lays it all out in this book.

 Thanks for following our blog.
 We hope it's an encouragement to you, and that it will make you an encourager!